Ultra Memory-Efficient On-FPGA Training of Transformers via Tensor-Compressed Optimization: Introduction

-In this paper, we use FPGA as a demonstration to investigate the end-to-end training of transformer models on edge devices that leverage low-rank tensor optimization.
+In this paper, we use FPGA as a demonstration platform to investigate the end-to-end training of transformer models on edge devices that leverage low-rank tensor optimization.
 As a high-dimensional generalization of matrix decomposition~\cite{kolda2009tensor}, tensor decomposition can achieve much higher compression ratios in neural networks.
-This may provide a huge reduction in memory and computing costs, enabling on-device training of large AI models that were previously infeasible.
-Previous work has shown orders-of-magnitude model reduction by low-rank tensor decomposition in post-training compression \cite{lebedev2015speeding, kim2015compression, zhen2019fast} and motivated some memory-efficient inference hardware accelerator design~\cite{meng2023tt,guo202115,zhao2023tensorized,xiao2021large,deng2019tie,gong2023ette}.
-Recent work has shown huge model compression through low-rank tensor-compressed training~\cite{novikov2015tensorizing,calvi2019compression,hrinchuk2020tensorized}.
-Some recent work has shown high accuracy of rank-adaptive tensor-compressed training~\cite{yang2024comera,hawkins2022towards, hawkins2021bayesian}, speedup over standard pre-training on transformers and large language models (LLM) via GPU optimization~\cite{yang2024comera}, as well as memory savings and communication reduction for LLM fine-tuning~\cite{yang2024loretta,yang2024adazeta, ghiasvand2024communication}.
-Using these algorithmic results, some previous work also developed tensor-compressed methods without backpropagation to train small neural networks on photonic platforms~\cite{zhao2023tensor,zhao2023tensorized}.
-However, current back-propagation-free training cannot handle transformer-size models due to its large gradient estimation error, and on-device transformer training from scratch remains an open problem.
+This may provide a huge reduction in memory and computing costs, enabling on-device training and inference of large AI models that were previously infeasible.
+Previous work has shown orders-of-magnitude model reduction in convolutional and recurrent networks by low-rank tensor decomposition during both post-training compression~\cite{lebedev2015speeding, kim2015compression, zhen2019fast} and training-aware compression~~\cite{novikov2015tensorizing,calvi2019compression,hrinchuk2020tensorized}.
+For transformer models, some studies have applied tensor decomposition to compress specific components such as embedding or attention layers~\cite{hrinchuk2020tensorized, ma2019tensorized}, but these approaches target only partial modules and achieve limited model compression ratio.

+From a hardware execution standpoint, although tensor decomposition offers theoretical reductions in memory footprint and computation, practical speedup on GPUs is often limited by the tiny and sequential tensor-contracted operations.
+We profile the top-10 most time-consuming kernels during MM- and TT-based transformer training, where we found that TT kernels consistently exhibit $6.5\times$ lower occupancy and $3.0 \times$ fewer blocks per streaming multiprocessor (SM) on average.
+This leads to inefficient scheduling, underutilized GPU resources, and increased latency.
+In contrast, FPGAs support custom dataflows and explicit memory control, making them more suitable for executing tensor-compressed transformer training efficiently on edge devices.
+While prior FPGA/ASIC~\cite{deng2019tie, gong2023ette, meng2023tt, guo202115}, emerging computing platforms \cite{zhao2023tensor, zhao2023tensorized, zhaoreal} designs have explored this potential, most focus solely on inference or small-model training acceleration, which do not address full-model on-device training for transformer models.